f1tenth/f1tenth_lab1_template/README.md

 This will create a workspace directory on the host at `<absolute_path_to_this_repo>/lab1_ws/src`.
 It'll create the container based on the official ROS 2 Foxy image, and give the container a name `f1tenth_lab1`.
 You'll then have access to a terminal inside the container.

 `tmux` is recommended when you're working inside a container.
 It could be installed in the container via: `apt update && apt install tmux`. `tmux` allows you to have multiple `bash` session in the same terminal window.
 This will be very convenient working inside containers.
-A quick reference on how to use tmux can be found [here](https://tmuxcheatsheet.com/).
+A quick reference on how to use tmux can be found [here](https://www.redhat.com/sysadmin/introduction-tmux-linux).
 You can start a session with `tmux`.
 Then you can call different `tmux` commands by pressing `ctrl+B` first and then the corresponding key.
 For example, to add a new window, press `ctrl+B` first and release and press `c` to create a new window.
 You can also move around with `ctrl+B` then `n` or `p`.

+A cheatsheet for the original tmux shortcut keys can be found [here](https://tmuxcheatsheet.com/).
+To know about how to change the configuration of tmux to make it more useable (for example, if you want to toggle the mouse mode on when you start a tmux bash session or change the shortcut keys), you can find a tutorial [here](https://www.hamvocke.com/blog/a-guide-to-customizing-your-tmux-conf/).

 ## 3: ROS 2 Basics